Fine watches – Top 10 Brands You Should Consider Investing in 2021

 But it is the timeless octagonal case and integrated bracelet, which have remained virtually unchanged since its inception in 1972, that ensures the Royal Oak will remain a favourite for collectors.
 Once again, the more limited pieces are the ones to go for, a rare 2005 semi-skeletonized tourbillon Royal Oak recently sold for $137,500 at auction.

-Patek Philippe is one of the most popular brands for watch connoisseurs and collectors.
+When you consider the best watches to investment in 2021, Patek Philippe is one of the most popular brands for watch connoisseurs and collectors.
 Famous for their understated style, exquisite design and unmatched quality.
 Every component of a Patek Philippe watch from the case to the hands is hand made and finished ensuring production numbers are limited.

+More hints required on why Patek Phillipe is one of best watches to collect for investment in 2020 and 2021?
 Patek Philippe currently holds the record for the most expensive watch sold at auction: $24 million was offered for a Henry Graves Supercomplication, one of the most complicated watches ever created.
 But you don’t have to spend that much to add one of these magnificent timepieces to your collection.

 One of the most sought after by collectors is the 5070 chronograph, released in 1998.
 This watch contains the renowned Calibre CH 27-70 movement which is regarded as one of the most beautifully designed chronograph movements available on the market and is popular with both connoisseurs and collectors alike.

 One final thing to mention about Patek Philippe is that each watch has its history recorded in the brand’s archives.
 A quick search can tell you the exact date of manufacture and where it was sold.
 Further investigation can reveal the names of buyers for vintage watches.
 You never know, you may find out the watch you want to purchase was once owned by a famous person, which will greatly enhance its value and make it one of the best watches to invest in 2021.